Updated September 13,2022.

 - extra-fine permanent marker made for textiles

-- textile markers in colors of your choice
+- textile markers in colors of your choice (I like Copic markers.)

-First we’ll talk about the materials, then we’ll cover the process.
+First, we’ll talk about the materials, then we’ll cover the process.

 Any simple outline without details can become the basis for needlepoint.
 Some details, such as eyes or wings, can be in your outline but smaller details are created in needlepoint through stitches, not through lines or colors.

 There are plenty of places to look for these outlines.
 Consider: